The Art & Science of Marketing – to Scientists

 August 23rd, 2017

-Attendees at this event will hear actionable insights and perspectives from industry leaders, network with peers, and get inspired for campaigns during this half-day session.
+Attendees at this event heard actionable insights and perspectives from industry leaders, networked with peers, and got inspired for campaigns during this half-day session.
+To see videos of presentations, scroll to the agenda below.

 - the buyer’s journey and the scientific method of marketing